"No threats today": Deputy Prime Minister responded whether there is a threat to Ukraine's export potential amid Russian attacks

 Kyiv • UNN

-Deputy Prime Minister Oleksiy Kuleba stated that there is no threat to Ukraine's export potential, but there are risks of Russia increasing its attacks.
+Deputy Prime Minister Oleksiy Kuleba stated that there is no threat to Ukraine's export potential, but there are risks of increasing Russian attacks.
 Constant shelling of Odesa region may be related to attempts to disrupt the grain corridor.

 As of today, there is no threat to Ukraine's export potential, but there are quite serious risks that Russia will only increase its attacks, as it has recently done in the Odesa region.
 This was stated by Deputy Prime Minister for Reconstruction - Minister for Communities and Territories Development Oleksiy Kuleba during a conversation with journalists on Saturday, UNN reports.